knbknb/awesome-svg/Readme.md

 #### Coming Soon
 > Underrepresented or missing topics

+- More about cross-browser issues, e.g., for fonts and typography
 - Low-level access to SVG elements: XML Parsing and Writing
-  - how to do you own fine-grained access
+  - how to do your own fine-grained access
-  - More about SVG-specific issues of fonts and typography
+- Interactive SVG Editing
+  - Inkscape tips and tricks for example
+  - Preferred workflows and custom toolchains for webprogamming, graphic design, Making
+  - Integration into build-systems and tools, e.g. webpack
 - Metadata and Licensing issues

 ## Thanks to